Cognigy/Documentation/docs/ai/administer/billing.md

 ## Calls

 Cognigy.AI offers the ability to build voice experiences and AI Agents that you can deploy to your telephony systems.
-Note that you will need a separate license agreement with Cognigy for a product like Cognigy Voice Gateway.
+Note that you will need a separate license agreement with Cognigy for a product such as Cognigy Voice Gateway.
 Customers can purchase different packages of *concurrent lines* to connect their voice-enabled AI Agents to their telephony systems.
 Reporting capabilities are available to understand the *peak number of concurrent lines* used on a specific day.

 If a customer uses more concurrent lines than the number purchased on a given day, overage charges will apply for that day.